 Expansion Through Acquisitions

-Acquisition that grew Ward Leonard’s vertical integration of control systems, which streamlined lead times and enhanced cost control for defense
+JH Smith Lighting Corp.: Acquisition that grew Ward Leonard’s vertical integration of control systems, which streamlined lead times and enhanced cost control for defense.

-Delivers strong motor and genset capabilities to create packaged solutions beyond component sales in the defense industry
+Tech Systems: Delivers strong motor and genset capabilities to create packaged solutions beyond component sales in the defense industry.

-Acquired their powerful motors designed for naval, oil, and gas exploration — up to 1,500HP, shock- and vibration-tested, and 30-year life at continuous duty
+Mawdsley’s: Acquired their powerful naval motors — up to 1,500HP, shock- and vibration-tested, and 30-year life at continuous duty.